hivemq/hivemq-mqtt-client/docs/installation/android.md

 ...
 ```

-Please make sure that the `proguard-rules.pro` file is referenced in the app's `build.grade` file:
+Please make sure that the `proguard-rules.pro` file is referenced in the app's `build.gradle` file:

 ```groovy
 ...